Skip to main content

 • “The basic premise is that you play the role of an AI with control of a walking city and must send your mechs out on missions in order to uncover secrets and resources that will ultimately help you to escape the ruined planet.”

-• “If you want a game to present its fictional world, to struggle with not being entirely sure whether you're making good decisions, and to really be immersed in what rapidly feels like a mechs vs bugs anime from the perspective of the mission controller, then there's really very little else out there that even attempts to match that feeling.”
+• “If, on the other hand, you want a game to present its fictional world, to struggle with not being entirely sure whether you're making good decisions, and to really be immersed in what rapidly feels like a mechs vs bugs anime from the perspective of the mission controller, then there's really very little else out there that even attempts to match that feeling, and certainly nothing I'm aware of that does it quite so well.”

 • graphics